 - Your audience has different activity levels throughout the day, and this is where timing becomes crucial.
 Publishing or promoting posts at certain times during the day can bring more readership, and CI aims to eliminate the guesswork here.

 - More than 200,000 blogs are published hourly, and 84% of them get less than ten shares.
-Aggressive content promotions are imperative to getting your content across a broader audience; an area content intelligence can assist in.
+Aggressive content promotion is imperative to getting your content across a broader audience; an area content intelligence can assist in.
 What’s more, blogs are only a piece of the puzzle.
 Repurposing them via photos, videos, and other platforms can help maximize your efforts.

 Curata shared the following areas within the scope of content intelligence: